grasmash/distro-guide/forwardcompatibility_md.md

 # Forward compatbility

 All features should have a well defined upgrade path.
 E.g., version 1.0 of the "Press Room" feature should be easily and automatically upgraded to version 1.1.
-It is your responsiblity to provide that upgrade path.
+It is your responsibility to provide that upgrade path.

 Typically, this is accomplished through: